rickchristie/carrot-old/README.markdown

 Carrot uses [PSR-0 universal autoloader](http://groups.google.com/group/php-standards/web/psr-0-final-proposal?pli=1)
 as default autoloader, however it does not mandate you to adhere to it.
 If you have classes that doesn't follow PSR-0, simply add register another autoloading function at `/autoload.php`.
-Carrot does not have a notion of 'packages' or 'bundles', everything is a namespaced class.
+Carrot does not have a notion of 'packages' or 'bundles', everything is just a regular namespaced class.

 Dependency Injection Container
 ------------------------------